-CIA employee, Joseph Turner (Robert Redford, The Sting), returns to work after picking up lunch and finds all his co-workers dead.
+CIA employee Joseph Turner (Robert Redford, The Sting) returns to work after picking up lunch and finds all his co-workers dead.
 He soon realizes that he is in great danger and flees.
-Turner holds a photographer, Kathy Hale (Faye Dunaway, Network), hostage in her apartment while he tries to figure out his next move.
+Turner holds professional photographer Kathy Hale (Faye Dunaway, Network) hostage in her apartment as he tries to figure out his next move.

 Reaction & Thoughts:

-Paranoid thrillers were a dime a dozen in the 1960s and 1970s, a reflection of society’s increasingly jaded view of life.
-These types of movies fell out of favor with audiences in the 1980s, but the idea that “the-government-is-out-to-get-you” has returned in recent years with a vengeance.
-That’s probably why a movie like Three Days of the Condor doesn’t look dated at all.
-The lingo, the clothes and hair styles are different, but the movie looks as fresh as ever.
+Conspiracy thrillers were a dime a dozen in the 1970s, a reflection of society’s increasingly jaded view of life.
+These types of movies fell out of favor with audiences in the 1980s, but the concept of the “Deep State” has returned in recent years with a vengeance.
+That’s probably why Three Days of the Condor doesn’t look dated at all — the lingo, the clothes and hair styles are different, but this intense spy thriller looks as fresh as ever.

-There are a few things that prevent the movie from achieving greatness.
-Redford’s Fox Mulder-esque hero is not well-defined and the actor, whom I have always found a bit cold, fails to the convey the proper hysteria necessary to allow the viewer to connect with him on an emotional level.
+There are a few things that prevent the movie from achieving greatness, though.
+Robert Redford’s Hitchcockian hero is not well-defined and the actor, whom I have always found a bit cold and bland, fails to convey the proper hysteria necessary to allow the viewer to connect with him on an emotional level.

 I also didn’t buy into the romantic subplot.
-I never believed for a second that a woman could fall in love with her kidnapper in a matter of a few hours.
-Dunaway allows us to see her vulnerable side and that helps, but she’s playing a needless character — aside from providing a love interest in the movie, Dunaway’s character serves no purpose at all and could have been easily eliminated.
+I never believed for a second that a woman, played by Faye Dunaway, could fall in love with her kidnapper in a matter of a few hours.
+Dunaway allows us to see her vulnerable side and that helps, but she’s playing a needless character; aside from providing a love interest in the movie, Dunaway’s character serves no purpose at all and could have been easily eliminated.

-But the film is skillfully directed by Pollack from a screenplay by Lorenzo Semple Jr.and David Rayfiel, based on the novel Six Days of the Condor by James Grady.
+But Three Days of the Condor was skillfully directed by Pollack from a fine screenplay by Lorenzo Semple Jr. (Papillon) and David Rayfiel (The Firm) based on the novel Six Days of the Condor by James Grady.
 Pollack navigates through the “spy games” with clock-like precision.
 It was slickly shot by Owen Roizman (The French Connection).
-The creepy music score by Dave Grusin (Tootsie) complements the narrative.
+The creepy music score by Dave Grusin (On Golden Pond) complements the narrative.

 Conclusions & Final Thoughts:

 Three Days of the Condor‘s plot stretches credulity, but if you don’t take the movie too seriously there is a good chance that you’ll enjoy this glossy and entertaining thriller with a fantastic cast.
+Needless to say, I highly recommend it to people who love conspiracy and/or spy thrillers.
 Color, 117 minutes, Rated R.